KonradKurczynski/MLBC/remote_work.md

     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-Note: the results for `one_step` estimates diverge from those reported in the “Joint” column of Table 1 in the paper as those were generated using a Gaussian mixture model not yet available in the package
+As before, the results for `one_step` diverge from those reported in the “Joint” column of Table 1 in the paper as those were generated using a Gaussian mixture model.